SUU Seal (for official use only)

 IV.
 POLICY

 1. In teaching: Faculty members possess the right to full freedom in the classroom in discussing their subjects.
-They may present any controversial material relevant to their courses of instruction, but they shall take care not to introduce into their teaching controversial matter which has no relation to the subject being taught.
+They may present any controversial material relevant to their courses of instruction, but they shall take care not to introduce into their teaching controversial matter which has no relation to the subject being taught, and shall exercise sound judgment in the methods they use to present the material.

 2. In research: A faculty member is entitled to full freedom in research and in the publication of the results.
 Research for pecuniary return should be conditional upon disclosure to and the consent of the officials of the institution, and comply with University Policy 5.52.

 3. In public life: A university faculty member is a citizen, a member of a learned profession, and an officer of an educational institution.
 When the faculty member speaks or writes as a citizen, they should be free from institutional censorship or discipline, but the faculty member’s special position in the community imposes special obligations.
-As a person of learning and an education officer, the faculty member should remember that the public may judge their profession and institution by their utterances.
+As a person of learning and one associated with a public institution of higher education, the faculty member should remember that the public may judge their profession and institution by their utterances.
 Hence the faculty member should at all times strive to be accurate, exercise appropriate restraint, show respect for others, and make every effort to indicate that they are not speaking for the institution.

 V. RELEVANT FORMS/LINKS